The-Compiler/pytest-xvfb/README.rst

 You can pass ``--no-xvfb`` to explicitly turn off Xvfb (e.g. to visually inspect a failure).

+With ``--xvfb-backend xephyr`` or ``--xvfb-backend xvnc``, you can use Xephyr or Xvnc in place of Xvfb, e.g. to visually inspect failures.

+The plugin sees Xvfb being installed as "optional", since the tests can still run without it installed.
+If it's unavailable, it will show an informational message, if on Linux and a ``DISPLAY`` is available.
+When using ``--xvfb-backend xvfb``, this message will turn into a hard error instead.

 You can mark tests with ``@pytest.mark.no_xvfb`` to skip them when they're running with Xvfb.